had0j/io_qp2_rule_eng/readme.md

 ### Cancel streak

+((the following is a paraphrased version that doesn't follow the format of io_qp2_rule but may be more grammatically natural to read:))

+For every garbage line cancelled: +1
+Every time an S/Z Spin is cleared, check the last six S/Z Spins; if at least five are S or five are Z: +2
+Placing an I piece vertically without clearing lines on either of the two leftmost or rightmost columns of the board with the neighbouring four blocks of the other side column all being cyan: +3
+All Clear: +3
+For every 30 seconds without decreasing cancelstreak: +5
+For every 75 pieces without decreasing cancelstreak: +5
+Clearing any I-Spin: -2
+Clearing an L/J/S/Z Spin on a different rotation center column from both of the previous two Spins of the same piece: -2
+For every garbage line accepted: -3
+Clearing a Quad: -3
+Clearing a Quad on a different column from both of the previous two Quads: -7
+Clearing any garbage line: reset to 0

+20–29: Every bag has an extra O at its end
+≥25: Garbage phase time is halved
+30–39: Every bag has an extra O, and an extra L/J at its end
+≥40 (for the first time): An I5 pentomino is added into queue (clearing five lines with it still counts as Quad)
+40–49: Every bag has an extra O, and an extra L/J, and an extra S/Z at its end
+50–59: Every bag has an extra O, and an extra L/J, and an extra S/Z, and an extra L/J, and an extra T/I at its end
+≥60: Every bag has an extra O, and an extra L/J, and an extra S/Z, and an extra L/J, and an extra T/I, and an extra S/Z at its end
+> `cancelstreak` cannot go negative, thresholds except for I5 are doubled with Volatile Garbage enabled, and extra pieces are randomized separately from the main bag

+((io_qp2_rule format:))

 <details>
 <summary> The developer doesn't wish for the contents of this chapter to be widely spread, please read cautiously, only players that are highly reliant on loops need to understand </summary>